 Jonathan offers pragmatic advice on what he calls “eliminating the stupid” most companies don’t recognize in their own shipping operations, and provides insights for companies into looking at everything they do to find a better way and temper the influence in the downstream supply chain.

-Watch the video here or read the transcription below.
+Watch the video or read the transcription below.

-You can learn more about The Business of Carbon Emissions and view our other videos on the topic here.
+You can learn more about The Business of Carbon Emissions and view our other videos on carbon emissions business.